Grahp/Website/pages/Bowmap Progress.md

 (In reverse chronological order...
 I know, yuck)

+December 9, 2025, 38 days until release

+- Got some work on packets and codecs in :p

+---

 December 8, 2025, 39 days until release

 - Haven't been updating this but made a bunch of progress and I'm tired so you don't get to hear about any of it